Key Takeaways

 Depressive episodes are typically the result of a mental health condition called major depressive disorder (MDD).
 Unlike the temporary bouts of sadness everyone experiences occasionally, these episodes can significantly impact your ability to function for extended periods of time.
 While it can be difficult to live with MDD, the good news is that it’s a highly treatable condition.
 With the right support, you can learn to manage your depressive episodes and regain control of your mood.

 Rula makes it easy to find world-class mental health support.
 We invite you to explore our therapist-matching program, where you can sort by your interests and preferences and find a therapist who takes your insurance in just a few clicks.
-Then, you can schedule your first appointment and meet with a provider of your choice from the comfort of home as early as this week.
+Then, you can schedule your first appointment and meet with a provider of your choice from the comfort of home as soon as tomorrow.

 More From Rula